-Technology Integration: The MED in Special Education - Early Childhood Special Education With Certification requires an Educational Technology course for admission to the program.
-Additionally, all four alternative pathway degree programs (i.e., MED Special Education - Early Childhood Special Education With Certification, MED Elementary Education - Certification, MED Special Education - Mild/Moderate Disabilities Certified, and MAT-S Teaching Science With Certification programs) require between one to four courses that directly address the use and integration of technology for research, assessment, and instructional planning.
+Technology Integration: The MEd in Special Education - Early Childhood Special Education With Certification program requires an Educational Technology course for admission to the program.
+Additionally, all four alternative pathway degree programs (i.e., MEd Special Education - Early Childhood Special Education With Certification, MEd Elementary Education - Certification, MEd Special Education - Mild/Moderate Disabilities Certified, and MAT-S Teaching Science With Certification programs) require between one to four courses that directly address the use and integration of technology for research, assessment, and instructional planning.
 Data Literacy: Through methods, assessment, and/or positive behavioral support courses, candidates are instructed in the use of pedagogical technology and provided projects requiring the use of technology to manage student assessment data.
-Additionally, the Candidate Work Sample performance assessment completed during Student Teaching requires candidates to demonstrate their competency in relation to collecting, managing, and analyzing student assessment data and using the results to design appropriate instruction.
+Additionally, the Candidate Work Sample performance assessment completed during Student Teaching requires candidates in all of NAU's alternative pathway programs to demonstrate their competency in relation to collecting, managing, and analyzing student assessment data and using the results to design appropriate instruction.
 Universal Design: Instruction related to universal design principles and differentiation is included as a course or through instruction embedded in required courses in all four programs of studies for NAU's alternative pathway programs.
 Candidates' abilities to support the needs of diverse learners are assessed through the design of lessons and unit plans.
 Planning Activities: NAU's Professional Education Programs are accredited through CAEP.
 Technology, diversity, and data literacy are key aspects of the CAEP Standards, and data literacy is an Arizona Department of Education (ADE) requirement for program review.
-The unit is deeply involved in ensuring that our programs meet CAEP Standards for Initial Teacher Preparation programs and ADE program review requirements, reviewing and revising locally developed instruments for validity and reliability, and implementing new instructio either a CAEP Specialized Professional Association or ADE.
-These reports also required evidence of addressing technology, data literacy, teaching, and supporting students with diverse learning needs.
+The unit is deeply involved in ensuring that our programs meet CAEP Standards for Initial Teacher Preparation programs and ADE program review requirements, reviewing and revising locally developed instruments for vali